MeF0504/aftviewer/README.md

   -i, --interactive     open a file with interactive mode.
   -c, --interactive_cui
                         open a file with interactive CUI mode.

+PyViewer has some subcommands, 'pyviewer update' updates this command, 'pyviewer config_list' shows the current optional configuration, and 'pyviewer help -t TYPE' shows the detailed help of each type.
 ```

 ## Customize